jaykang920/x2/README.md

 x2
 ==

-_Under development now_
+x2 is a set of concepts and specifications (see [x2wiki](https://github.com/jaykang920/x2/wiki) for details) that facilitates the development of highly flexible cross-platform, cross-language distributed systems.
+Based on a few old simple yet powerful constructs, it encourages a unified loosely coupled event-driven approach throughout any scale of application.

-x2 is a set of concepts and specifications
+In a nutshell, x2 is all about how you organize your distributed application.
-(see [x2wiki](https://github.com/jaykang920/x2/wiki) for details) that facilitates the development of highly flexible cross-platform, cross-language distributed systems.
-Based on a few simple yet powerful constructs, it encourages a unified loosely coupled event-driven approach throughout any scale of application.
+Although x2 also specifies its proprietary wire format and most ports come with their default protocol code generators, x2 is differentiated from common protocol code generators (such as Google ProtoBuf or Apache Thrift) in that it provides a macroscopic processing model to flexibly organize your event-based distributed system.

 Ports
 -----